-ICON is an experienced partner who can help you to navigate the clinical development challenges in rare and orphan diseases.
-Over the past five years, we have conducted:
+ICON can help you navigate the clinical development challenges in rare and orphan diseases

-ICON’s experts can advise on study design, targeted patient enrolment, data management and analysis, visualisation of large real-world datasets, complex regulatory issues and pricing, market access and reimbursement challenges.
+ICON provides deep expertise on patient recruitment and retention, which are especially challenging for diseases characterised by small patient populations and fewer specialised study sites.
+Our experts can also guide and advise on study design, targeted patient enrolment, data management and analysis, visualisation of large real-world datasets, complex regulatory issues, and pricing, market access and reimbursement challenges.